treolabs/treopim/README.md

 ## Integrations

-TreoPIM has a REST API and can be integrated with any third party system, channel or marketplace.
+TreoPIM has a REST API and can be integrated with any third-party system, channel or marketplace.

 We offer following integrations:
 - Data synchronisation with over 1000 Channels via channable.com